microsoft/ContosoTraders/demo-scripts/devsecops/Technical-Walkthrough.md

 ## Before you Begin

 You must have Contoso Traders deployed in your environment and setup with GitHub Actions.
-Please refer to the deployment instructions here. <link to deployment guide>
+Please refer to the deployment instructions [here](https://github.com/microsoft/ContosoTraders/blob/main/README.md)

 ## Walkthrough – DevSecOps with Contoso Traders